sanalzio/Bhop-Helper/README.md

 # Bunny Hop Helper
-A simple **Bunny Hop Helper** source engine with python keyboard library.
+A simple **Bunny Hop Helper** for source engine with python keyboard library.